OpenEVSE/openevse_esp32_firmware/readme.md

 ### Uploading issues

-- Double check device is in bootloder mode
+- Double check device is in bootloader mode
 - Try reducing the upload ESP baudrate
 - Erase flash: If you are experiencing ESP hanging in a reboot loop after upload it may be that the ESP flash has remnants of previous code (which may have the used the ESP memory in a different way).
 The ESP flash can be fully erased using [esptool](https://github.com/espressif/esptool).
 With the unit in bootloader mode run: